pathakde/Pathak_2021/README.md

 In this repository, you can find resources to replicate the analysis of IllustrisTNG data presented in Pathak et al. (2021) https://arxiv.org/abs/2105.02234.

+We also include two additional figure to complement the results presented in Pathak et al. (2020), and to facilitate further discussion.

 We also provide some resources for streamlining your analysis of relevant IllustrisTNG data with detailed instructions to download and process this data.
+Scroll to the bottom of `Figures.ipynb` and look under **Extras** to view the additional figures.

 ## Note: Selected Suess et al. (2020) data included:
 Some processed data from Suess et al. (2020) has been included in `Suess2020_data.hdf5` for reproducing the comparisons with observations in Figure 2.
 A huge thank you to **Wren Suess** for sharing her data!
 You can find her paper at https://iopscience.iop.org/article/10.3847/2041-8213/abacc9 (arXiv: https://arxiv.org/abs/2008.02817).